Stream Processors

 - name: pump41_sp

-This binding ensures:
+This template reference ensures:

-• Validation occurs against the contract's schema
+• Validation occurs against the model's schema

 Location Hierarchy